D. Significant accounting policies:

 5.4 Investments (NPI):

-Investments are classified as performing and non-performing, based on “Classification, Valuation and Operation of Investment Portfolio of Commercial Banks (Directions), 2021” (as amended) and “Prudential norms on Income Recognition, Asset Classification and Provisioning pertaining to Advances”, as under:
+Investments are classified as performing and non¬ performing, based on “Classification, Valuation and Operation of Investment Portfolio of Commercial Banks (Directions), 2023” dated 12.09.2023 and “Prudential norms on Income Recognition, Asset Classification and Provisioning pertaining to Advances”, as under:

-a) Interest/ instalment (including maturity proceeds) is due and remains unpaid for more than 90 days.
+a) I n respect of debt instruments such as bonds or debentures, Interest/ instalment (including maturity proceeds) is due and remains unpaid for more than 90 days.
 The same is applied to preference shares where the fixed dividend is not paid.

-b) I n the case of equity shares, in the event the investment in shares of any company is valued at Re.
-1 per company on account of non-availability of the latest balance sheet, those equity shares would be reckoned as NPI.
+b) In the case of equity shares, in the event the investment in shares of any company is valued at '1 per company on account of non¬ availability of the latest balance sheet, those equity shares would be reckoned as NPI.

 d) The investments in debentures/ bonds, which are deemed to be advance, are also subjected to NPI norms as applicable to investments.